ltrujello/ltrujello.github.io/docs/posts/phrase_based_models.md

 In order to easily construct a set of translation options of $\mathbf{f}$, we'll need to use a data structure known as a **hypothesis**.
 A hypothesis of $\mathbf{f}$ is a node in a linked list that translates one phrase $(f_{i}, f_{i+1}, \dots, f_{i + n})$ in $\mathbf{f}$ into an English phrase.
-Forming a linked list of a set of hypotheses then allows us to propose one translation option of $\mathbf{f}$ into English.
+Forming a linked list of a set of hypotheses then allows us to propose one sentence translation option of $\mathbf{f}$ into English.

 To motivate the hypothesis data structure, let us given an example of such a linked list.
 Consider the French sentence `un comite de selection a ete constitue`,